AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 When you finish the Short Rest, you gain the following benefits.

-**Spend Hit Dice.** You can spend one or more of your Hit Dice to regain Hit Points.
-For each Hit Die you spend in this way, roll the die, and add your Constitution modifier to it.
+**Spend Hit Point Dice.** You can spend one or more of your Hit Point Dice to regain Hit Points.
+For each Hit Point Dice you spend in this way, roll the die, and add your Constitution modifier to it.
 You regain Hit Points equal to the total (minimum of 1 Hit Point).
-You can decide to spend an additional Hit Die after each roll.
+You can decide to spend an additional Hit Point Dice after each roll.

 **Special Features.** Some features are recharged by a Short Rest.
 If you have such a feature, it recharges in the way specified in its description.